-Pro Forma, As Adjusted Combined Year Ended March 31, 2004 Pro Forma, As Adjusted Combined Nine Months Ended December 31, 2004
+C Ye na, As Adjusted ombined ar Ended ch 31, 2004 Pro Forma, As Adjusted Combined Nine Months Ended December 31, 2004

-(unaudited) (dollars in thousands)
+(unaudited) (dollars in thous)

 Cash flows from operations \$ 33,666 \$ 33,623

 Interest expense, net of non-cash interest 27,865 21,062

 Net change in operating assets and liabilities 8,046 4,376

 Income tax provision 19,281 17,261

 Gain on sale of trademark 2,900

 Other (535) 304

 EBITDA \$ 91,223 \$ 76,626

-In connection with the Medtech acquisition, the Bonita Bay acquisition and the Vetco acquisition, we identified significant historical expenses which management believes will not be incurred on a going forward basis.
+(2) In connection with the Medtech acquisition, the Bonita Bay acquisition and the Vetco acquisition, we identified significant historical expenses which management believes will not be incurred on a going forward basis.
 In addition, we identified cash cost reductions that we have realized as a result of our integration plans with respect to the Medtech acquisition, the Bonita Bay acquisition and the Vetco acquisition that have resulted in a positive annualized effect on pro forma EBITDA when compared to recent operating history of the separate companies.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-General-Acquisition-Related Synergies."
 In addition, covenants in our senior credit facility and indenture relating to our outstanding notes provide for adjustments to EBITDA when calculating important ratios.
 Permitted adjustments include, but are not limited to, the purchase accounting impact of acquisitions, the exclusion of certain transaction costs, cost savings associated with acquisitions and other non-cash gains and losses.
-While we believe the expenses set forth below will not recur in future periods after implementation of such cost reduction measures, we may incur other expenses
+While we believe the expenses set forth below will not recur in future periods after implementation of such cost reduction measures, we may incur other expenses similar to the expenses described below in future periods.
+Therefore, the following items should not be viewed as indicative of future results.

-Yea ombined or Ended ch 31, 2004 Combined te Months Ended cember 31, 2004 unaudited) rs in thousands) Historical adjustments: Purchase accounting impact of Medtech acquisition, Bonita Bay acquisition and Vetco acquisition \$ 1,805 ^(a) \$ 5,335 ^(a) Purchase accounting impact of (-) Clear eyes and Murine acquisitions 2,957 ^(a) Loss on forgiveness of loan 1,404 ^(b) Gain on sale of Spic and Span license in Italy (2,900) ^(c) Clear eyes and Murine international acquisitions 900 ^(d) Incremental Clear eyes and Murine transition services agreement costs 300 ^(e) Cost savings: Permanent headcount reductions 5,645 ^(f) 1,413 ^(f) Consolidation of warehousing and distribution 3,546 ^(f) 1,102 ^(f) Consolidation of sales, marketing, and other programs 3,025 ^(f) 1,346 ^(f) Facilities rationalization 394 ^(f) 150 ^(f) Total ^(g) \$ 17,076 \$ 9,346
+Ye ombined ar Ended ch 31, 2004 Nine Combined Months Ended mber 31, 2004 unaudited) rs in thousands) Historical adjustments: Purchase accounting impact of Medtech acquisition, Bonita Bay acquisition and Vetco acquisition \$ 1,805 ^(a) \$ 5,335 ^(a) Purchase accounting impact of Clear eyes and Murine acquisitions 2,957 ^(a) Loss on forgiveness of loan 1,404 ^(b) - Gain on sale of Spic and Span license in Italy (2,900) ^(c) - Clear eyes and Murine international acquisitions 900 ^(d) Incremental Clear eyes and Murine transition services agreement costs 300 ^(e) Cost savings: (0 Permanent headcount reductions 5,645 ^(f) 1,413 ^(f) Consolidation of warehousing and distribution 3,546 ^(f) 1,102 ^(f) Consolidation of sales, marketing, and other programs 3,025 ^(f) 1,346 ^(f) Facilities rationalization 394 ^(f) 150 ^(f) Total ^(g) \$ 17,076 \$ 9,346

-- (a) In connection with the Medtech acquisition, Bonita Bay acquisition and Vetco acquisition and Bonita Bay's acquisition of Clear eyes and Murine, inventory was written up to its estimated selling price, less cost of disposal and a reasonable profit allowance for the selling effort.
+(a) In connection with the Medtech acquisition, Bonita Bay acquisition and Vetco acquisition and Bonita Bay's acquisition of Clear eyes and Murine, inventory was written up to its estimated selling price, less cost of disposal and a reasonable profit allowance for the selling effort.
 This adjustment represents the amount by which the cost of goods sold recorded exceeded the original inventory costs.

-- (b) Reflects the loss incurred, prior to the acquisition of Spic and Span, in connection with the forgiveness of a loan to Spic and Span.
+(b) Reflects the loss incurred, prior to the acquisition of Spic and Span, in connection with the forgiveness of a loan to Spic and Span.

-- (c) In November 2003, we sold the exclusive right to use the Spic and Span brand name in Italy and recognized a one-time gain of \$2.9 million.
+(c) In November 2003, we sold the exclusive right to use the Spic and Span brand name in Italy and recognized a one-time gain of \$2.9 million.

 - (d) During fiscal 2003, Bonita Bay completed its transition of the exclusive rights to sell Clear eyes and Murine products from Abbott Laboratories in the following countries:

 - Australia (Sept.
 2003);

 - Canada (Sept.
 2003);

 - Hong Kong (July 2003);

 - Venezuela (Nov.
 2003);

 - United Kingdom (Oct.
 2003);

 - Ireland (Dec.
 2003); and

 - New Zealand (Sept.
 2003).